 EUSAIR Facility Point has foreseen resources for support to the establishment of the Youth Council, for operational support to organisation of Youth Council meetings (travel & accommodation of members, agenda, organisation of the venue and catering, materials, minutes, mentorship), support in preparation of recommendations of the Youth Council for GB and TSG meetings based on inputs received from youth in the territory, support active participation of youth representatives at GB, TSG meetings when relevant (making sure YC is part of the agendas and macroregional processes), support small scale Youth Council initiatives and actions, engaging the youth in the Adriatic-Ionian territory to concretely address specific themes of common interest.
 Furthermore, capacity building is foreseen when Youth Council is appointed, and each time membership substantially changes.

 ANNEXES

-Contributions from other existing Adriatic-Ionian youth initiatives and projects (EUSAIR POPRI, AI-NURECC PLUS, Cooperation & Development Institute, At the School of OpenCohesion – ASOC)
+A) Contributions from other existing Adriatic-Ionian youth initiatives and projects (EUSAIR POPRI, AI-NURECC PLUS, Cooperation & Development Institute, At the School of OpenCohesion – ASOC)

-EUSAIR Youth Closed Consultation results
+B) EUSAIR Youth Closed Consultation results

-EUSAIR Youth Open Consultation results
+C ) EUSAIR Youth Open Consultation results